 - the CEM is sent between Fast2eat and another business (including Fast2eat’s strategic partners), where there is an ongoing relationship between Fast2eat and this other business;

-In certain situations, your consent is not required for certain types of messages sent by Fast2eat, although you may still unsubscribe from future transmission of similar messages.
+In certain situations, your consent is not required for certain types of messages sent by Fast2eat, although you may still unsubscribe from the future transmission of similar messages.
 The type of messages where Fast2eat does not need your consent is an electronic message that:

 - is sent once, following a referral by a current Fast2eat client, service provider, business partner or employee who also has a personal or business relationship with you;